jart/cosmopolitan/ape/specification.md

 }
 ```

-By favoring `%gs` we've now ensured friction-free compatibilty for the
+By favoring `%gs` we've now ensured friction-free compatibility for the
 APE runtime on MacOS, Linux, and FreeBSD which are all able to conform
 easily to this convention.
 However additional work needs to be done at
 runtime when an APE program is started on Windows, OpenBSD, and NetBSD.
-On these platforms, all executable pages must be faulted and morped to
+On these platforms, all executable pages must be faulted and morphed to
 fixup the TLS instructions.

 On OpenBSD and NetBSD, this is as simple as undoing the example